Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ## [8] Node Form

-There are three ways to describe a node.
+There are three ways to describe nodes.

 We call these ways, node formatting, node format, or node form.